oniehuis/JuChrom.jl/docs/src/man/mapping_overview.md

 gas chromatography, a common example is an n-alkane ladder, which yields paired arrays of retention times and
 [Kováts retention indices](https://en.wikipedia.org/wiki/Kovats_retention_index)
 (Kováts 1958).
+JuChrom can infer these points from GC-MS alkane ladder data with [`findalkanes`](@ref) and expose the accepted mapper anchors with [`alkaneladdercalibrationpoints`](@ref).
 Another approach uses a curated set of internal standards (e.g., a few stable compounds spiked into every run), producing matched retention pairs that anchor the mapping across batches (Skoog et al. 2007).

 ## JuChrom retention mapping